 In the area surrounding Washington DC there are hundreds of options available to you.
 Within two hours you could:

-- Head to the waterfront at Leeslyvania Park, Alexandria, Georgetown Park, or the National Harbour.
+Head to the waterfront at Leeslyvania Park, Alexandria, Georgetown, or the National Harbor.

 These are just the tip of the iceberg when it comes to thinking about a location for your engagement session.
 Ultimately, here are a few things to consider:

 Choose a location that is meaningful to you.

 The best location for an engagement is one where you will feel at home.
 Maybe that is the place where you went on your first date, maybe it's your favorite restaurant, your most hiked trail, the place where you had your favorite picnic, or the location where you proposed!
 Think outside the box and let's go somewhere that means a lot to you.